'It means closure': How the final Enchanter victim came to shore

 When it became too much, they turned away, gazing into the middle distance - looking out to the water that had claimed their mate.

-While the sense of grief at yet another passing was all too evident, there was also relief.
+Although the grief at yet another death was all too evident, there was also relief.

 Relief that all had been accounted for.
 Relief that no one was still out there, alone in a vast, cold ocean.